psegre/fphd/fpga/practicum/2_gates/README.md

 Review the code using your preferred text-editor application:

 ```
-% gedit Gates.v &   (for Linux users)
+% gedit Gates.vhd &   (for Linux users)

-% n++ Gates.v       (for Windows users)
+% n++ Gates.vhd       (for Windows users)
 ```

 <br />

 **DESIGN CONSTRAINTS (XDC)**

-In order to map the Verilog code on real FPGA hardware you also need to write a **constraints file** using a **Xilinx Design Constraints (XDC) script**.
+In order to map the VHDL code on real FPGA hardware you also need to write a **constraints file** using a **Xilinx Design Constraints (XDC) script**.
 Create therefore with your **text-editor** application a new source file named `Gates.xdc` as follows: